-Question: Can I tell my friend about Vitec's financial performance ahead of publication of the full year results?
+Question: Can I tell my friend about Videndum's financial performance ahead of publication of the full-year results?

-Answer: No. This is inside information and a breach of your duty to Vitec and is market abuse.
+Answer: No. This is inside information and a breach of your duty to Videndum and is constituted as market abuse.

-Use of Vitec property
+Use of Videndum property

-You should treat Vitec's property as if it was your own, but remember that it is not.
+You should treat Videndum's property with the same high level of care as if it was your own, but remember that it is not.
 It should not be used for personal purposes unless previously authorised and should be kept secure and in good working order.
-Vitec-issued devices, mail services and internet services must be used for their proper commercial purpose and not for personal benefit.
-Upon leaving Vitec, an employee must return all Vitec property to Vitec including laptops, mobile phones, credit cards, work files and records.
+Videndum-issued devices, mail services and internet services must be used for their proper commercial purpose and not for personal benefit.
+Upon leaving Videndum, an employee must return all Videndum property to Videndum, including laptops, mobile phones, credit cards, work files and records.